ghc-proposals/ghc-proposals/proposals/0000-quiet-foralls.rst

       f @{Type} @Int Proxy
       f @{Type} Proxy

-* Users cannot write Inferred foralls.
-GHC infers them (see ``h`` above), but the user cannot write them.
+* **Users cannot write Inferred foralls**.
+GHC infers them (see function ``h`` above), but the user cannot write them.

+* Inferred foralls should be avoided in error messages, as they are today.
+The ``forall {{k}}. t`` syntax is to allow us to talk about them, and to allow GHC to print them when absolutely necessary.
+(For example during compiler debugging.)

 * The suface syntax of user-written types is unchanged.
-But the syntax ``forall {k}. t`` now denotes a Quiet forall rather than an Inferred one.
+However, the syntax ``forall {k}. t`` now denotes a Quiet forall, rather than (in GHC today) an Inferred one.

+* There are no changes at all to Required and Specified foralls.

 Syntax changes